butla/PyDAS/README.md

 **Under heavy development**

 ## TODOs:
+1. Add storage abstraction.
+Keys: org_uuid:dataset_id.
+Use hashes for storing objects in redis.
+To get all use "keys" and "mget".
+HMSET to set a request HGETALL to read it
+1. Add classes for all requests and translations between them.
-1. Add callback handling.
+1. Add callback handling for downloader.
+1. Add logic for checking authorization with user-management (generate client with Bravado, have middleware that reads json and replaces stream with a new bytes.IO).
+1. Callback for metadataparser.
+1. Uploader support.
 1. Add rest of DAS endpoints.
-1. Add logic for checking authorization with user-management (generate client with Bravado, have middleware that reads json and replaces stream with a new bytes.IO).
 1. Split native and non-native requirements.
 1. Add manifest.yml.
 1. Add bumpversion and versioning.